SkyAPM/java-plugin-extensions/README.md

-# SkyWalking javaagent plugin extensions
+# Java agent plugin extensions for Apache SkyWalking
 Due to license incompatibilities/restrictions, some plugins are hosted in here.

 Including